Skip to main content

 slow_ema_period=20,

-twap_horizon_secs=10.0, # <-- execution algorithm param
+twap_horizon_secs=10.0, # execution algorithm parameter (total horizon in seconds)

-twap_interval_secs=2.5, # <-- execution algorithm param
+twap_interval_secs=2.5, # execution algorithm parameter (seconds between orders)

 )

-# Instantiate and add your strategy
+# Instantiate your strategy

 strategy = EMACrossTWAP(config=config)